magne4000/universal-middleware/docs/recipes/headers-middleware.md

 <<< @/../examples/tool/src/middlewares/headers.middleware.ts

-After bundling and publishing this middleware, one can then use this middleware as follows:
+After bundling and publishing this middleware as `@universal-middleware-examples/tool`, one can then use this middleware as follows:

 ::: code-group